-Campbell University is not within a municipality and therefore the Harnett County Sheriff's Office has jurisdiction and handles criminal investigations that occur on University property and the surrounding area.
-Campbell University has a contract with the Harnett County Sheriff's Office to provide law enforcement for the campus.
-A Deputy Sheriff in on duty 24/7 staffed solely to the campus.
+Campbell University is not within a municipality and therefore the Harnett County Sheriff's Office has jurisdiction and handles criminal investigations that occur on university property and the surrounding area.
+Campbell University has a contract with Harnett County and the Harnett County Sheriff's Office to provide law enforcement for the campus.
+The Harnett County Sheriff's Office has Deputies on-duty at all times.

-Campbell University has the full resources available of the Harnett County Sheriff's Office, including its Crime Scene Investigations, Detective Division, Crime Prevention Division, Patrol Division, Narcotics Detectives, Traffic Enforcement, and Selective Enforcement Unit.
+Campbell University has the full resources available of the Harnett County Sheriff's Office, including its Crime Scene Investigations, Detective Division, Crime Prevention Division, Patrol Division, Narcotics Division, and Traffic Enforcement.